The views expressed by contributors are their own and not the view of The Hill

 As Trump continues to run for office, worse is likely.
 The dehumanizing tenor of his campaign is likely to cause a further increase in hate crimes, which rose during his first campaign and never fell, now peaking at their highest point in the 21st century.
 Threats of violence against journalists have been a feature of his campaign rallies since 2016.

 Trump has promised to wield the power of the government to persecute his political opposition.
-His exploration of using the Insurrection Act to overturn the 2020 election so frightened the military that all 10 living former secretaries of Defense published an unprecedented op-ed against its use.
+His exploration of using the Insurrection Act to overturn the 2020 election so concerned the military that all 10 living former secretaries of Defense published an unprecedented op-ed against its use.
 But now, the mainstream conservative establishment has signed on to a plan that would effectively clear out resistance to schemes like these inside federal agencies by firing tens of thousands of federal workers and replacing them with loyalists.
-There’s talk again of deploying the military to corral migrants and unsuspecting American citizens caught without papers and mistaken for undocumented immigrants.
+There’s talk again of deploying the military to corral migrants, which would also catch unsuspecting American citizens caught without papers and mistaken for undocumented immigrants.

 Although another mass violent protest seems unlikely now, Trump and his supporters are certain to unleash other forms of political violence in the future.
 Those standing watch for another event on the scale of the Capitol riot are misunderstanding the problem — searching for a heart attack and missing the fatal cancer spreading through our body politic.